-St Antony lists many obstacles to a virtuous life.
+St Anthony lists many obstacles to a virtuous life.
 Again, the point is not to be “good” in order to get a reward, but rather to recognize those attitudes that prevent us from leading the rational life.
 The spirit [nous, mind] must guide the soul which masters the body.
 The “passions”, on the other hand, make us passive, not the active agent of our life.
 In one place he lists “lust, love of glory, and ignorance”.
 In another, “conceit, arrogance, deception, envy, avarice”.
 The point is that these temptations tie us to transitory things, dominate the soul, and thus prevent our full use of reason and freedom.

 Through God’s love for man, there are many paths that lead men to salvation, ways that convert men and lead them to the Heavens.